 The landscape of web design is constantly evolving.
 New, advanced technologies and changing user habits dictate trends: What was trendy just 12 months ago can quickly become passé, and what was out of touch can suddenly become cool and retro.
-Here are some hot trends that we’ve seen so far in the first half of 2018 that will impact design the rest of 2018 and into 2019..
+Here are some hot trends that we’ve seen that will impact design in 2019.

 #1 Bright Colors

 Use of bright color has always been present on the web, but in past years there was an emphasis on more muted and neutral colors with bright accents for readability.
 The tide has changed.
 Technology advancements in screen resolutions have led toward more saturated colors.
 The use of strong, contrasting color screens over photography has grown to give sites a more distinguished look and to stand out from more traditional looks.

 Typography — think fonts, sizes and text arrangements — has always played an important role in print design.
 In the past, the art of arranging type on websites has played a lesser role because of device restrictions and slow download speeds.
 The web is faster now, and our devices have better resolutions.
 The result?
 A movement towards more creative use of big, bold type.
 And we have a lot more choices for fast-loading fonts.
 With the popularity of services like Google Fonts and Typekit — the choices have increased substantially.

 Tired of men and women in white clothing sitting on white couches?
 You’re not alone.
 We’re all tired of canned, run-of-the-mill, pre-defined pictures.
 This stock photo fatigue is driving the design community to embrace custom illustrations and give sites a more fun, personal feel.
 Using custom illustrations can add an element of interest to dry, boring content that sometimes stock images cannot.